orisai/scheduler/docs/README.md

 );
 ```

-Some timezones use daylight savings time.
-When daylight saving time changes occur, scheduled job may run twice or even
+Some timezones use daylight saving time.
+When daylight saving time changes occur, a scheduled job may run twice or even
 not run at all during that period.
-Make sure you run your tasks often enough and that running them more often gives you
+Run tasks often enough and ensure that running them more often produces expected
-expected results.
+results.

-If you want job to run at specific time (e.g. midnight) in timezone of each user, run it every 15 minutes and implement
+To run a job at a specific time (e.g. midnight) in each user's timezone, run it every 15 minutes and implement
-timezone checking logic yourself.
+timezone-checking logic yourself.
 Several time zones have deviations of either 30 or 45 minutes.
 For instance, UTC-03:30
 is the standard time in Newfoundland, while Nepal's standard time is UTC+05:45.
 Indian Standard Time is UTC+05:30, and
 Myanmar Standard Time is UTC+06:30.

 ## Events

-Run callbacks to collect statistics, etc.
+Run callbacks to collect statistics, etc.:

 ### Before job event

-Executes before job start
+Executes before a job starts.

 - has [JobInfo](#job-info-and-result) available as a parameter
 - does not execute if job is [locked](#locks-and-job-overlapping), see [locked job event](#locked-job-event)